Department for Environment, Food and Rural Affairs: Key delivery partners

 A full list of departmental delivery and public bodies may be found on the Defra website.

-Defra in the English regions
+Defra in England

 Policies for environment, food and rural affairs are delivered in the regions by Defra's executive agencies and delivery bodies, in particular Natural England, the Rural Payments Agency, Animal Health and the Marine Management Organisation.

 Defra provides grant aid to the following flood and coastal erosion risk management operating authorities: